sjordan2010/SWISH/README.md

 - Russell Westbrook’s assists market, initially unsuspended, could manually be suspended

 Note: Data management should be done in state - the JSON files do not need to be updated.

-## Directions
-1. Clone the repository to your local machine.
-2. Open your terminal and navigate to the repository directory.
-3. Run `npm run dev` in the terminal to start the development server.
-4. Open your browser and navigate to [localhost:3000](http://localhost:3000) to view the app.

-## Stretch
-- Reshape data after fetching into an object and optimize combining functionality
-- Team logos - not hard-coded
-- Sorting functionality
-- Reset back to original state (market status)